 ACTION ALERTS:

-NEVADA COUNTY CELL TOWER ORDINANCE UPDATE: WE NEED YOUR HELP
+NEVADA COUNTY PLANNING COMMISSION APPROVES STAFF’S REVISED CELL TOWER ORDINANCE

 THIS ORDINANCE IS OUR FIREWALL: It is the only meaningful local mechanism available to ensure responsible siting, wildfire protections, environmental safeguards, and protection of property rights and rural character.
-Approving anything weaker than what constituents have carefully developed would amount to an industry giveaway, exposing the County to foreseeable risks, public backlash, and legal challenges.
+The approval of this weak ordinance exposes the County to foreseeable risks, public backlash, and legal challenges.

 Missing Key Definitions: Lacks essential telecom definitions, creating ambiguity and weakening compliance standards.